Leonard Abramson: Philanthropic activities

-Personal life
+Personal life and death

-Abramson married Madlyn Abramson in August 1957; they have three children.
+Abramson married Madlyn Abramson in August 1957; they had three children.
+Madlyn predeceased him in 2020.
 The Madlyn and Leonard Abramson Center for Jewish Life in North Wales, Pennsylvania, is named in honor of the couple.
 In the late 1990s, Abramson sued Inside Edition for invading his privacy when the news show covertly videotaped him and his family at their Jupiter, Florida, home, as part of an exposé on the lifestyles of wealthy HMO executives.

-During August 2022, Abramson sold his 7,509-square-foot home at the waterfront of Jupiter's Admirals Cover for a reported $7 million.
+During August 2022, Abramson sold his 7,509-square-foot home at the waterfront of Jupiter's Admirals Cove for a reported $7 million.